 529 college savings plans do not have contribution deadlines.
 You may contribute to a 529 plan at any time throughout the year, and you do not have to stop making contributions once the beneficiary reaches a certain age.
-But, some families may want to complete their annual contributions by a specific date to maximize state income tax benefits and the annual gift tax exclusion.

-When can you contribute to a 529 plan?
+When Can You Contribute to a 529 plan?

 Families may contribute to a 529 plan whenever it is most convenient for them.
 A 529 plan account owner can schedule automatic recurring contributions or make a lump sum deposit at any time throughout the year.